 Use Tea Tree Oil

 A 2001 study of tea tree oil found that it "exhibits a broad-spectrum antimicrobial activity."
 In other words, it's an antiseptic that can kill bacteria and reduce allergic skin reactions, making it a prime candidate to help tackle a bug bite.
 In the same way that it works to combat breakouts, tea tree destabilizes bacteria, essentially killing it and halting further damage.
-Carqueville cautions that it wouldn't be her fist choice, though, instead trying alternate natural ingredients first.
+Carqueville cautions that it wouldn't be her fist choice, though, instead try alternate natural ingredients first.

 Try a Natural Remedy

-If you'd rather go natural, try vitamin E, which, when applied to bite marks, helps reduce redness and aids the skin in the healing process.
+If you'd rather go natural, try vitamin E, which, when applied to bite marks, may help reduce redness and aid the skin in the healing process.
 Vitamin E tablets are a good option, too, as it is said to help promote the skin's natural healing process when taken orally.
 The tablets can also be opened, with the oil inside then applied directly to the bite.